-Every typhoon season, Filipinos will glue themselves in front of their TV sets and scour all social media for updates on #WalangPasok announcements.
+Every typhoon season, Filipinos will glue themselves in front of their TV and scour all social media for updates on the suspension of classes.
 Concerned about safety, you also monitor the news for weather and flooding updates in your area when a storm batters the country.

 But have you ever been curious about how typhoons in the Philippines are named?
-How does the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA) come up with typhoon names like Bruno, Jolina, and Queenie?
+How does the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA) come up with typhoon names in the Philippines like Bruno, Jolina, and Inday?

-Naming storms may sound like a trivial idea, but there's more to typhoon names than meets the eye.
+Naming storms may sound trivial, but there's more to Philippine typhoon names than meets the eye.

-It wasn't until 1998 when the public was involved in naming typhoons in the Philippines.
-That year, PAGASA held a “Name A Bagyo” contest that had Filipinos send their proposed local names for typhoons.
+But it wasn't until 1998 that the public was involved in naming typhoons in the Philippines.
+That year, PAGASA held a “Name a Bagyo” contest that had Filipinos sending their proposed local names for typhoons.
 From the nominations, a committee chose 140 Philippine typhoon names.

 Some of the handpicked 140 names now make up PAGASA's list of names for tropical cyclones.
-They divided the list into four sets of 25 typhoon names (each starting with A to Z) with additional 10 auxiliary names (each starting with A to J).
+The list was divided into four sets of 25 typhoon names (each starting with A to Z) with additional 10 auxiliary names (each starting with A to J).

 PAGASA's list is a mix of male and female names, as well as gender-neutral names like Kabayan, Quinta, and Zigzag.

-On average, 20 typhoons hit the Philippines every year.
+The average number of typhoons in the Philippines is 20 per year.
 So each set of 25 typhoon names is enough for one year.

 PAGASA uses each set of typhoon names in rotation every four years.
-For example, the set of names for 2018 (Agaton, Basyang, Caloy, Domeng, etc.) will also be used in 2022, 2026, and 2030.
+For example, the set of names for 2022 (Agaton, Basyang, Caloy, and so on) will also be used in 2026, 2030, and 2034.

-In case they used all the 25 typhoon names within the year and another storm will enter the country, PAGASA will use the auxiliary set of names.
+In case all the 25 typhoon names are used within the year and another storm will enter the country, PAGASA will use the auxiliary set of names.

 Some of the most destructive and deadliest typhoons in the Philippines whose names were retired include Yolanda (2013), Pablo (2012), Sendong (2011), Ondoy (2009), Frank (2008), Milenyo (2006), and Reming (2006).